 - Make your clickable buttons large and contrasting so that they stand out

-- The button text should give an idea of what the subscriber can expect: “Download the Report”, “Claim Your Free Trial”, “Visit our Website”
+- Use button text that gives an idea of what the subscriber can expect: “Download the Report”, “Claim Your Free Trial”, “Visit our Website”

 - Add social media links and a link to your website navigation at the bottom of your email

-A recipient that has made it all the way to the bottom of your email is interested in what you have to say or offer.
-Give them a chance to become more engaged and to learn more about you by including links to your social media accounts and, at minimum, to your website’s homepage in every email.
+A recipient that makes it all the way to the bottom of your email is interested in what you have to say or offer.
+Give them a chance to engage further and to learn more about you by including links to your socials accounts and, at minimum, your website’s homepage in every email.
 Bonus if you include links to additional relevant pages on your website.

 - Perform A/B testing on every email to find what works best for your campaign.

-Always test to find out which content or design option works the best for you.
+It’s endlessly valuable to test your content.
+That way you can discover which content or design option gains the most traction.
 What if you can increase conversion by changing the colors of the CTA buttons?
 Or what if you get a better open rate by changing the subject line?
-Small changes can add up to big successes.
+Small changes can add up to big success.

 When done right, B2B email marketing can pave new avenues of success for any business.
 Give these ideas a try.
 We’d love to hear how it goes!